 - A small supply of food that doesn’t require refrigeration.

 Using a Generator:

-If you don’t already own a generator and are considering buying one, get advice from a certified electrical professional Myrtle Beach Electrician Pros.
+If you don’t already own a generator and are considering buying one, get advice from a certified electrician Myrtle Beach.
 Make sure the generator is listed with Underwriter’s Laboratories or a similar organization.
 Some municipalities, Air Quality Districts, or states have “air quality permit” requirements.
-A certified electrician can provide more information.
+A certified electrical contractor can provide more information.
 Always keep an operating generator outdoors — never operate inside, including in your basement or garage.